 What is a bonded warehouse and its purpose?

 A bonded warehouse serves as a temporary storage facility for imported goods that have not yet cleared CBP inspection and received the necessary entry documentation.
+A customs bonded warehouse is a specific type of facility authorized by CBP for the storage of imported goods under bond.
 The primary purpose of a bonded warehouse is to provide a secure location where these goods can be stored without the immediate payment of duties or taxes, alleviating financial burden and facilitating efficient supply chain operations.

-By deferring the payment of duties and taxes, bonded warehouses offer importers and exporters numerous advantages, including greater cash flow flexibility, improved inventory management, and enhanced trade facilitation.
+By deferring the payment of duties and taxes, customs bonded warehouses offer importers and exporters numerous advantages, including greater cash flow flexibility, improved inventory management, and enhanced trade facilitation.
+Unlike foreign trade zones, which are considered outside the US customs territory for duty purposes, customs bonded warehouses are located within the customs territory and are used to manage imported goods before they enter the domestic market.

 Understanding the role of CBP in bonded warehouse applications